Chopsticks & case"Forks were not an option"

 George, along with his brother and five friends, all of whom were living on Arden Avenue, enlisted with the Winnipeg Grenadiers.
 On November 16th, 1941 they arrived in Hong Kong to help defend the British colony.
 Only three weeks after their arrival, Japan attacked Hong Kong, the same day they bombed Pearl Harbour.
 The Canadians, along with their allies, fought bravely but, greatly outnumbered, the colony fell to the Japanese on Christmas Day.
 They were the first Canadians to fight on land during WWII.

-Veterans talked about the nightmares about the experience that plagued them long after the war ended.
+Veterans said nightmares about the experience plagued them long after the war ended.